The early bird…

 Be strategic – think ahead about want stock you’ll be trying to shift in your post Christmas sale.

 Planning and mapping out is key to achieving a successful Christmas sales period.
 Once you have your promotional messaging plan and timings you’re halfway to having a strategy.

 Then you have time to prepare – create some eye- catching relevant content – try using a package like Canva to create a stock pile of festive social media graphics with your promotional messages – having these ready to go each week will save time and will be key to getting your promotions noticed.

 Write your December email and newsletter early – making sure the content complements the timings of you Christmas promotions.
 Refresh your website and social media feeds so that your Christmas messaging and imagery works with your ‘look and feel’.

 Enjoy it!
 Despite being incredibly busy this is a very exciting time of year for product business owners, an opportunity to increase your customer base, promote your brand and increase your sales for the year!
 Hopefully this blog post has you humming jingle bells whilst you plan your killer Christmas promotions strategy.

-It feels strange talking about physical selling events in these strange times – however there should be markets and pop-ups happening around the UK – just with various social distancing measures in place.
 These are key to so many independent product businesses so I wanted to share some top tips!